cvlmtg/monarc/docs/usage.md

 - **maxUndo**: (optional)

   The maximum number of states that will be saved on the undo / redo stack.
+If you specify 0, there will be no limit to the undo steps available (except for user's browser memory).
 The default is 50.

 - **undoAction** (optional)